Master of Music (MMus) Degree in the field of String Quartet Performance

 Requirements for the MMus Degree

-The MMUS degrees can be thesis or non-thesis master's degrees depending on the field declared.
-For general university requirements for thesis master's degrees, please see Thesis Master’s Degrees.
-For general university requirements for non-thesis master's degrees, please see Non-Thesis Master’s Degrees.
+The MMus degree in the field of String Quartet Performance is a non-thesis master's degree.
+For general university requirements, please see Non-Thesis Master's Degrees.
 For additional requirements, regulations, and procedures for all graduate programs, please see All Graduate Students.
-Students pursuing the MMus degree programs must complete:
+Students pursuing the MMus degree in the field of String Quartet Performance must complete:

-- A minimum of 43-54 credit hours depending on field of study to satisfy degree requirements.
+• A minimum of 45 credit hours to satisfy degree requirements.

 Students completing the MMus degree in all fields of study must participate in core music, applied music, and other required music courses as well as in chamber music and large ensembles, plus electives.
 They are entitled to one hour of private lessons each week of each semester they are enrolled as an MMus degree candidate; private or group lessons beyond this may result in additional fees.